konstantinfoerster/card-service-go/README.md

 The linter [Hadolint](https://github.com/hadolint/hadolint) can be used to apply best practice on your Dockerfile.

-Just run `docker run --pull always --rm -i hadolint/hadolint < Dockerfile` to check your Dockerfile.
+Just run `docker run --pull always --rm -i hadolint/hadolint < build/Dockerfile` to check your Dockerfile.

 ### Golang linting